sandeepsaha522/Ping-Pong/README.md

 # 🏓Ping Pong Game

-This project is a simple yet fun browser-based game where you can control a paddle to keep the ball in play against the computer-controlled paddle.
+This project is a simple yet fun browser-based game where you can control a paddle to keep the ball in play against the computer-controlled paddle and the difficulty increases with each round to keep the game challenging.

 🔗 Live Demo: [Ping-Pong-drab](https://ping-pong-drab.vercel.app/)
 ## ✨ Features